Margaret Wack

 Consider this example: You take out a $5,000 loan at 10% APR over 48 months with monthly payments of $113.72.
 Over the life of the loan, you'll pay approximately $541.86 in interest.
 Now, if you were to add just $25 to your monthly payment ($138.72 total), you could shorten the loan term to 40 months and reduce the total interest paid to around $441.
 This seemingly small increase saves you over $100!
 This demonstrates the power of compounding savings.

 A common mistake borrowers make is not reading the fine print of their loan agreement.
 Some lenders may impose prepayment penalties, which can negate any potential savings from early repayment.
 Always verify whether your lender charges a penalty before making extra payments.
 Another error is solely focusing on the monthly payment amount without considering the overall interest paid.
 A lower monthly payment often means a longer loan term and significantly higher total cost.
-It's crucial to calculate the total cost of borrowing, including principal and interest.
+It pays to calculate the total cost of borrowing, including principal and interest.

 Another aspect frequently overlooked is the impact of budgeting.
 Creating a realistic budget allows you to identify areas where you can cut expenses and allocate those funds towards your personal loan repayment.
 Tools like Mint or YNAB (You Need A Budget) can be incredibly helpful in tracking your spending and identifying potential savings opportunities.
 Remember, consistent small changes add up over time.